valeriabenetti/octodex/README.md

 This day we had to implement on how to make text images work with flexbox.

-Our images that we copied were:
+Our images that we are trying copy is:

 ![Newline Homework](public/images/newline.png)